fmalina/revisions-blocl/help/faq.md

 We advertise the site heavily and cleverly, getting you the enquiries you need or a place you want.

 1. Improve your advert.
 Upload at least 1 or more pictures.
-This will give users a better idea of you or your property, so they don’t shy away contacting you.
+This will give users a better idea of you or your property, so they don't shy away contacting you.
 2. Consider [plus membership](/help/plus).
 This gives your ad the best exposure, keeping your ad at the top of search results and enables basic members to phone or text you.
 3. Check the site regularly, be proactive.
 This will keep your ad near the top of listings gaining you the best exposure.
-4. Actively look for rooms or tenants and contact them, don’t just expect them to fall on your lap.
+4. Actively look for rooms or tenants and contact them, don't just expect them to fall on your lap.

 How do I post more adverts?
 ---------------------------